equal-l2/rsa-breaker/README.md

 ## Logic
 All programs runs under the same logic as shown bellow.
-1. Read a RSA public key in PEM.
+1. Read a RSA public key from a PEM and extract the parameters.
-2. Extract the modulus.
+2. Factorize the modulus and get primes.
-3. Factorize the modulus and get primes.
+3. Prepare parameters for the private key.
-4. Calculate parameters for the private key.
+(Reuse public exponent and modulus, calculate the other parameters)
-5. Reconstruct the private key from the parameters and output in PEM.
+4. Reconstruct the private key from the parameters and output in PEM.